vladUng/visualisation/README.md

 # 3. Installation

-1. Download the .tsv data from whereve it is stored (at the writting of this, was stored on Google Drive)
+1. Download the .tsv data from wherever it is stored (at the writting of this, was stored on Google Drive)
+2. Download the latest version of [Python 3.7](https://www.python.org/downloads/).
+This should also install *pip command* if not you'll need to download it and install it [oficial documentation](https://pip.pypa.io/en/stable/installing/).
-2. Go to the root folder of the project and run the following `pip install -r requirements.tx`.
+3. From the command prompt/terminal, go to the root folder of the project and run the following `pip install -r requirements.tx`.
 This will install all the python dependencies
-3. After everything is installed:
+4. After everything is installed:
    1. Linux/Mac: `python wsgi.py`
-   1. Windows: double click `wsgi.py`
+   2. Windows: double click `wsgi.py`

 ## 3.1.
 Adding a new dataset